How to Choose the Right Business Model

 Understanding business models

-Not many people who are teaching business talk about choosing the right business model for you.
-Most are pitching their own model and teaching the one that worked for them.
-That’s fine – we’d rather people teach us what they know – but the thing is, what’s right for one person isn’t necessarily right for everyone.
+Not many people who are teaching business talk about how important it is to choose the right business model.
+Most mentors are simply teaching the one that worked for them.
+That’s fine — we’d rather people teach us what they know — but the thing is, what’s right for one person isn’t necessarily right for everyone.
 So you can end up with a business model you think you should have rather than what’s best for you.

 When I first started in business it just so happened that my first three major role models — who included my first two business mentors — ran what I would call a “live event model” combined with a “high-ticket” model.
 This meant that they mainly used live events to get their clients and they used those events to sell people into their main programme, which was usually priced between £5,000 – £25,000 per person.

 So of course that’s what I did.
-Very early on I introduced a mentoring programme that I ran for four years, which people could join for £5,000-£10,000.
+Very early on I introduced a mentoring programme that I ran for four years, that people could join for £5,000-£10,000.